Eye Care of East Bay

 Laser Eye Surgeons & Ophthalmologists located in Walnut Creek, CA

 Glaucoma is well known for its ability to cause vision loss in patients who've been diagnosed with the condition.
 If you have a family history of glaucoma and are worried about your eyesight, the staff of Eye Care of East Bay encourages you to make an appointment with Dr. Vahid Feiz as soon as possible.
 He serves residents who live in and around the Walnut Creek, California area, as well as many nearby communities.

-Dr. Feiz also uses eye drops and microsurgery techniques to help control the amount of fluid within the eye and keep pressure to a minimum.
-By closely monitoring the health of your eyes, he can determine if glaucoma is present and whether or not it will cause you problems in the future.
+By closely monitoring the health of your eyes, Dr. Feiz can determine if glaucoma is present and whether or not it will cause problems in the future.